DEVICE PRODUCT DEVELOPMENT

 Engineering Validation (EV) Build

-This is the usually the first build at the production factory.
-The parts are made with production processes and the assembly process includes required testing stations
+This is usually the first build at the production factory.
+Parts are made with production processes.
+Assembly includes required test stations.

 Inputs